LAPD captain's allegiances probed in tipoff to CBS exec

 Golden-Gottlieb went public with her accusations at the time Ronan Farrow reported on allegations against Moonves in The New Yorker in September 2018.
 Within hours of that publication, Moonves quit.

-Several hours after Golden-Gottlieb made her report — which was marked “confidential” in three places — Palka tipped off CBS, the report said.
+Nearly a year earlier, the ink was just drying on her police report — which was marked “confidential” in three places — when Palka tipped off CBS, the report said.
 Palka then met personally with Moonves and another CBS executive.

 The New York AG's report said the complainant had requested confidentiality.
 It cited the California Constitution, which prohibits disclosure of confidential information to “a defendant, a defendant’s attorney, or any other person acting on behalf of the defendant that could be used to locate or harass the victim or the victim’s family.”